AbhiXverse/Solidity-journey/Ethereum 101.md

 - Halting Problem in Etheruem:

-     -  Ethereum's Ethereum Virtual machine
+     -  Ethereum's Ethereum Virtual Machine (EVM) can read and write